Xtended99/TeamInfoBuilder/README.md

     information again

     2. There is an issue when you run "npm start" as opposed to "node index.js" The tool will break at the end when you run "npm start".
+Please run "node index.js"

 ![After the last employee question](./assets/images/end_of_run.png)